tejasvi/xapian-gsoc-proposal/proposal.rst

       Intially index format will be basic to be augmented later as required.

   **Week 2: June 10**
-    * Test WnIndexer (and WordNet) extensively
+    * Test WnIndexer (and WordNet) extensively and document
     * Implement GetSets to get *synonymns* from desired synsets which could also          contain additional information obtained after further processing.
 E.g. relation     of synsets across query terms
   **Week 3: June 17**
     * After implementation of basic functionality of GetSets like returning unproccessed synsets, implement more complex standard operations on synsets.
-    * Test GetSets and WnIndex individually then in synergy **Week 4: June 24**
+    * Test GetSets and WnIndex individually then in synergy.
+Document the implementation.
+  **Week 4: June 24**
     * Create WQueryParser for a seperate parser for wordnet
     * Implement basic functionality deriving from QueryParser
-    * Test it individually then with previous implementations
+    * Test it individually then with previous implementations.

   *Phase 1 evaluation*